sallkhad/SeeSD/README.md

 :clipboard: **Our Problems:** :clipboard:

 The colonial history of Africa has led to a serious lack of scientific literacy amongst its citizens.The consequences today are fear and skepticism towards science, with people perceiving it as foreign led and irrelevant to their lives.
-Many africans often lack the scientific literacy to assess situations.As a result, their opinions are misinformed by rhetoric and shaped by cultural mistrust.
+Many africans often lack the scientific literacy to assess situations.
+As a result, their opinions are misinformed by rhetoric and shaped by cultural mistrust.
 Senegal is a perfect illustration of this lack of scientific literacy.